PagerDuty/pdpyras/sphinx/source/user_guide.rst

 Moreover, if these methods are used to fetch a very large volume of data, and an error is encountered when this happens, the partial data set will be discarded when the exception is raised.
-To make use of partial results, use :attr:`pdpyras.APISession.iter_all`` and perform actions on each result yielded, and catch exceptions raised as desired.
+To make use of partial results, use :attr:`pdpyras.APISession.iter_all`, perform actions on each result yielded, and catch/handle exceptions as desired.

 Updating, creating or deleting while paginating
 ***********************************************
-If performing page-wise operations, i.e. making changes immediately after fetching each page of results, rather than pre-fetching all objects and then operating on them (i.e. with :attr:`pdpyras.APISession.list_all`), an erroneous condition can result if there is any change to the resources in the result set that would affect their presence or position in the set.
+If performing page-wise write operations, i.e. making persistent changes to the PagerDuty application state immediately after fetching each page of results, an erroneous condition can result if there is any change to the resources in the result set that would affect their presence or position in the set.
 For example, creating objects, deleting them, or changing the attribute being used for sorting or filtering.

 This is because the contents are updated in real time, and pagination contents are recalculated based on the state of the PagerDuty application at the time of